michaelmdresser/dicelang/README.md

 ## Acknowledgements

-Many thanks to Robert Nystrom's book _Crafting Interpreters_ for providing the foundation for this small project.
+Thanks to Robert Nystrom's book _Crafting Interpreters_ for providing the foundation for this small project.